-CU Health Plans - Vision
+CU Health Plan - Vision

-The optional Anthem Blue View Vision Plan covers annual eye exams with a \$20 copay, as well as \$155 toward the yearly purchase of frames and contact lenses for each participant.
+The optional Anthem Blue View Vision Plan covers annual eye exams with a \$20 copay, as well as \$225 toward the yearly purchase of frames and contact lenses for each participant.
 Lenses have low copays.
 Your choice of providers is extensive.
 In-network providers across the U.S. include retail locations such as LensCrafters, Pearle Vision and Target Optical.
-You may also use out-ofnetwork providers but will pay more.
-Find details information by referring to the CU Health Plan -Blue View Vision Coverage Summary (PDF).
+You may also use out-of-network providers but will pay more.
+View the Anthem website to find a provider.

+CU Health Plan - Blue View Vision Coverage Summary